-We hope you’ll join us for the 5th annual CTM Golf Outing on August 26th.
-Through this outing, CTM has helped raise over $28,000 for charitable causes in Clifton.
+We hope you’ll join us for the 6th annual CTM Golf Outing on August 25th.
+Through this outing, CTM has helped raise over $40,000 for charitable causes in Clifton.
 The event includes an 18 hole scramble golf tournament, dinner cookout on the Avon Fields deck overlooking the course, and great prizes.
-This year the majority of proceeds will be benefiting a new turf field at the Fairview Clifton German Language School.
-Django Western Taco of Northside will be with us again serving their delicious food, ‘Beat the Lady Bearcat’ is back, dinner and Rhinegeist beer on the deck and lots of great prizes.
+This year the majority of proceeds will be benefiting new public artwork in Clifton partnering through the Clifton Community Fund.
+There will be great food, ‘Beat the Lady Bearcat’ is back, dinner and beer on the deck and lots of great prizes.
 Don’t forget we will be honoring our friend of Clifton.
 Please take part in this fun and worthy event!

 For more information about the event or sponsorship opportunities, contact ContactCTM@cliftoncommunity.org.